janwilmake/forgithub.dashboard/README.md

 - include the sponsorflare.ts
 - put this prompt at a URL, easy to find.

-Release uithub.chat API and UX with limit to -1.00 balance.
+Release uithub.chat API and UX with limit to -1.00 balance after signup (redirect oauth after hitting submit with prompt stuck in localstorage)

 THIS IS WORTH A BIG AMOUNT OF LIKES IF I SHARE THE PROMPT.
 OR JUST CHAT?